 16. What other services do you offer?

-I offer bilingual ceremonies in Spanish and English, Portuguese and English and Hungarian and English.
-Your ceremony may also be an all Spanish wedding ceremony, if that is what's required.
-Ceremonies may also be performed in all Portuguese or Hungarian, if preferred.
-More information about a bilingual wedding ceremony can be found here.
+I offer bilingual ceremonies in Spanish and English.
+Your ceremony may also be an all Spanish wedding ceremony, if that's what is required.
+More information about a bilingual wedding ceremony can be found at the 'Bilingual'page.

 Other services that I'm delighted to offer are a baptism ceremony / christening ceremony, welcoming ceremony and baby naming/blessing ceremony, and any other blessings of homes, yachts, new businesses, etc. to name a few.
 Available for funeral and memorial services as well.

 17. To which areas throughout Chicagoland do you travel?

 I will travel within a 100-mile radius from my home to the ceremony venue.
 I offer my services to the Chicago north and northwest suburbs, the Chicago west suburbs, the Chicago south and southwest suburbs, as well as out of state to northwest Indiana, southwest Michigan and southern Wisconsin.

 18. Why did you become an officiant?